Collaborative Learning for Enhanced Unsupervised Domain Adaptation: Introduction

+{Next, we turn our focus to the distilled student model (S), which surprisingly shows the opposite tendency of both the teacher model (T) and the independent student model (IS) in terms of the DSN problem, as shown in Fig.~\ref{analysis:fig2}.
+This might be because a relatively small number of layers incorporate diverse representations during KD, thus enhancing robustness to domain shifts~\cite{sagawa2020investigation,he2022not}.
+This implies that the student model has the potential to alleviate the observed DSN problem by correcting the teacher's non-salient layers with the student's layers.
+Further details are discussed in Section~\ref{subsec:relation}.
+To the best of our knowledge, our method is the first to explore this problem in the UDA task.}

-Based on this comprehensive analysis, we introduce {\bf C}ollaborative {\bf L}earning for U{\bf DA}, termed CLDA, a novel approach that enables the teacher and student models to complement each other, simultaneously enhancing the performance of both models.
-To maximize the synergy between the two models, we transfer knowledge from the teacher model to the student model (T $\rightarrow$ S), and simultaneously identify the appropriate layers in the student model that correspond to the non-salient layers in the teacher model.
-Then, the non-salient layer of the teacher is updated based on the corresponding layer of the student (S $\rightarrow$ T).
-We applied CLDA to semantic segmentation and classification tasks, conducting experiments across various datasets and domains.
-Consistent performance improvements were observed, demonstrating the effectiveness of our approach.
-Notably, our approach achieved performance comparable to the baseline teacher model for the lightweight student model.
-To summarize, our key contributions include the followings:
+Based on this observation, we propose a new UDA approach, {\bf C}ollaborative {\bf L}earning for U{\bf DA}, termed {\bf CLDA}, in which the teacher and student models complement each other to enhance the performance of both models simultaneously.
+To maximize synergy between the two models, we first identify the non-salient layers in the teacher model where the DSN problem arises, and then establish the layer-wise relations so that we can leverage the corresponding layers of the student model to refine the non-salient layers of the teacher model.
+As conceptually illustrated in Fig.~\ref{intro:fig1} (b), the non-salient layers of the teacher model are updated by the student model (S $\rightarrow$ T), thereby mitigating the DSN problem and improving the generalization capability in the teacher model.
+In parallel, the representations of the enhanced teacher model are transferred to the student model (T $\rightarrow$ S), enabling the student to fully exploit this refined information for better adaptation to the target domain.